iovation/launchkey-python/examples/cli/README.md

         ```

-        Response when Directory User is successfully created:
+        Response when Device is successfully unlinked:

         ```
         Device unlinked